• Skip to primary navigation

 Instructions

-• Warm jam in microwave for about 1 minute until it is melted.
+• Warm jam in microwave for about 1 minute until it is smooth enough to pour.

-• Place half of bread cubes in the bottom of a lightly greased 13x9 inch baking dish.
+• Place half of the bread cubes in the bottom of a lightly greased 13 x 9 inch baking dish.
 Top with cream cheese cubes and drizzle with melted jam.
 Top with remaining bread cubes.

 • Whisk together eggs, half-and-half, cinnamon and vanilla.
 Pour over bread mixture.
 Sprinkle with brown sugar and cover tightly.